 Before proceeding to court, there are several estimating calculators available online, and you must file and mail the appropriate worksheets with the state, whether you have joint or sole custody.
 These will document an official record of your income and expense for a judge to consider.

 Most of the logistics of paying support can found (and paid online) through The Maryland Child Support Administration website.
 You may also choose to send a money order or check payment to P.O.
 Box 17396, Baltimore, Maryland 21297-1396.
 If your employment status or you are otherwise are unable to make payments, you can petition at any time the court system to have your legal order modified.
 You’ll need to contact your attorney (or choose to represent yourself) and provide the necessary work and medical documentation.
 Unless modified, you are legally obliged to provide payments until the child reaches 18 and graduates high school.

 Failing to pay child support on time when you are financially able to can result in a judge finding you in contempt of court and incarcerating you.
 In such cases, Maryland will also automatically suspend your state driver’s license.

 If there is a legal child custody dispute and the couple is not married, then the court automatically grants full custody rights to the mother, unless the father can establish parentage, usually through genetic testing.
 If a judge determines both are biologically the legal parents or the couple get married, then in a dispute neither man or woman are given preference.

 Going to court for child custody disputes is not always best.
-Some parent fear taking legal action will drive emotions of fear and anger to cause more physical and psychological fight.
-It’s never an easy issue to handle legally, and any don’t want the hassle and financially cost of court cases.
-Except for cases of significant abuse, try to exhaust all your options first.
+Some parent fear taking legal action will drive emotions of fear and anger to cause more physical and psychological fights.
+It’s never an easy issue to handle legally, and many cannot handle the hassle and financial cost of court cases.
+Except for cases of significant abuse, try to exhaust all your other options first.

 No matter what your situation, the lawyers of Bours & Lucero will always give confidential and caring legal advice to ensure best your children are given the proper love and attention they deserve.